Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Conclusion

-We have also analyzed transition trajectories between LSV and jet states in detail, showing that the transition involves a rapid change in the flow polarity $m$ induced by efficient nonlinear energy transfers between large-scale modes, and a slow subsequent change in the kinetic energy $E$ as the flow amplitude adjusts to the new equilibrium state.
-The system trajectory in the reduced phase space spanned by $(m,E)$ is a loop resembling relaxation oscillations, although the system traverses the loop at random times given by the lifetimes of LSVs and jets.
-Previously, transition paths between multistable attractors have been computed using the instanton formalism, including for turbulent flows, cf. \cite{laurie2015computation,bouchet2019rare,grafke2019numerical,simonnet2021multistability}.
-It remains an open question whether the properties of the observed transition paths in the present system, including the two-step transition behavior revealed by the evolution of $m$ and $E$, can be derived on theoretical grounds.
+We have also analyzed in detail transition trajectories between LSV and jet states, showing that the transition involves a rapid change in the flow polarity $m$ generated by efficient nonlinear energy transfer between large-scale modes, followed by a slow subsequent change in the kinetic energy $E$ as the flow amplitude adjusts to the new equilibrium state.
+The system trajectory in the reduced phase space spanned by $(m,E)$ forms a loop resembling relaxation oscillations, although the system traverses the loop at random times given by the lifetimes of LSVs and jets.
+Transition paths between multistable attractors, including turbulent flows, may be computed using the instanton formalism, cf. \cite{laurie2015computation,bouchet2019rare,grafke2019numerical,simonnet2021multistability} but whether the properties of the observed transition paths in the present system, including the two-step transition behavior revealed by the evolution of $m$ and $E$, can be derived on theoretical grounds remains an open question.